OxygenCobalt/Auxio/README.md

 ## Building

 Auxio relies on a custom version of ExoPlayer that enables some extra features.
-So, the build process is as follows:

-1. `cd` into the project directory.
-2. Run `python3 prebuild.py`, which installs ExoPlayer and it's extensions.
-    - The pre-build process only works with \*nix systems.
-On windows, this process must be done manually.
-3. Build the project normally in Android Studio.
+This adds some caveats to the build process:
+1. The project uses submodules, so when cloning initially, use `git clone --recurse-submodules` to properly download in the external code.
+2. You are **unable** to build this project on windows, as the custom ExoPlayer build runs shell scripts that will only work on unix-based systems.

 ## Contributing